munificent/journal/_posts/2010-07-23-what-i-learned-at-the-emerging-languages-camp.md

 which it does so unbelievably comprehensively that it boggles the mind.
 From his talk, I can only assume that Alan's house is packed floor-to-ceiling with yellowing almanacs and dusty IEEE standards reports.
-Calling his knowledge of measure encyclopedic is giving encyclopedias too much credit.
+Calling his knowledge of measure "encyclopedic" is giving encyclopedias too much credit.

 What I found interesting about Frink is that by limiting its focus to a single domain, Alan has ended up with a language that's *more* powerful and useful.